GuildCrafts/core-data-structures/README.md

 - [ ] Artifact produced is a fork of the [core-data-structures][core-data-structures] repo.
 - [ ] Can run all tests with `npm test`.
 - [ ] All tests are passing.
-- [ ] For each data structure identified above, there exists:
+- [ ] For each data structure identified below, there exists:
   - [ ] a test file with unit tests for each method and property.
   - [ ] an implementation file with a correct implementation of the data structure.